oaklineworkspace/oakline-frontend/EMAIL_SETUP.md

 - Try using a different port (25, 465, or 587)

 #### 3. "From Address Rejected"
-- Make sure SMTP_FROM_EMAIL matches your authenticated email domain
+- Make sure SMTP_FROM matches your authenticated email domain
 - Some providers require you to verify sender addresses

 #### 4. Emails Not Arriving